ABOUT

 Chris is a highly respected advocate for underrepresented organizations and individuals.
 His work has helped to make a real difference in the lives of animals, veterans, and farmers across the country.

 In his free time, Chris serves as vice-chair of Willie's Kids, a nonprofit humane education organization founded by the family of singer-songwriter Willie Nelson.
 He is a member of the Ethics Committee at Jane Goodall Institute Global, as well as an advisory board member for Predator Defense, a national nonprofit to protect native predators.
-Chris also serves on the board of Hounds and Heroes, a national nonprofit dedicated to helping rescue animals and support veterans as Director, Policy and Legislative Initiatives.
 He lives with Boudica, his rescue pit bull mix (can you find her on the website?).